top of page

 If someone tells me they wish we would talk more and if I am in a place where I can honor that, I would want to have an authentic conversation.
 Like do they feel like we don’t talk enough because they initiate and I take a while to answer?
 Is there more going on in their lives that they want someone to talk with?
 I won’t know unless they say what they need and I can’t offer a compromise if it is not something I am already aware of.
 I always tell people I am more of an introvert and I tend to keep my phone away from me especially on the days I am trying to create so I can focus on things I am passionate about, but if someone tells me they need more interaction I can set times per week to talk more.

 This is something I do at times just to make sure we are on the same page, but I do wish to have friends who would also check in since I am used to being the one who asks.
-Some people may feel like there’s perspective is a lot for a friendship but I do think this is something truly lost in most friendships.
+Some people may feel like this perspective is a lot for a friendship, but I do think this is something truly lost in most friendships.
 I feel like at times people don’t express their needs but on the other end, it is also important for the other person to make space for the other person especially if someone is not an open book.

 Someone who you only have to tell something once